www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

 that provides an easy integration UI of the operating system, software environment, the source code repos, its builds and running software.
-The first goal of this is to make it easy for the software developer, to run task on the source code repos for development and deployment purposes.
+The first goal of this is to make it easy for the software developer, to run tasks on the source code repos for development and deployment purposes.

 Currently, this goal is persuaded and achieved in limited amounts, which causes problems setting up and maintaining deployments and increases the time required for each